European-XFEL/howToMiddlelayer/source/chap1/device_attributes.rst

 Tags and Aliases
 ================
-In Karabo, it is possible to give to a property tags and aliases.
+In Karabo, it is possible to assign a property with tags and aliases.
-Tags allow to mark a property for certain usage or scenarios, whereas aliases are used to keep commands or markers needed when modifying the property.
+Tags can be multiple per property and can therefore be used to group properties together.
+Aliases, which should be treated to be unique, are used to link, for instance, hardware commands to Karabo property names.

-These are typically used both together, when querying hardware, for instance, without the need for keeping several lists of parameters and modes.
+These are typically used both together without the need for keeping several lists of parameters and modes.

 To begin, mark the properties as desired, here are properties that are polled in a loop, and properties that are read once, at startup, for instance: